-Container imbalance is a continuous issue in the shipping industry where not only container imbalance charges (CIC) and loss of profit is on the line.
+Container imbalance is a continuous issue in the shipping industry where not only container imbalance charges (CIC charges) and loss of profit is on the line.
 A nervous market can make the imbalances more unpredictable.

 Imagine, that you are looking for containers for your customers to ship commodities.
 But you can’t seem to find any available containers taking that route – at least not at a price you are willing to pay.
-It is probably also not the first time you encounter this issue.
+It’s probably also not the first time you encounter this issue.
 The container imbalance is a phenomenon affecting the container shipping industry across continents.

-In the perfect world, a container being shipped would already have shipments waiting to get loaded.
+In a perfect world, a container being shipped would already have shipments waiting to get loaded.
 The container would then be on its way back, full of freight.
 That is, however, not how it works in the real world.
 It’s a simple matter of a supply and demand chain that creates container imbalance.

 Every third container being shipped from Europe to Asia is empty.
 That can be due to the lack of import in Asia.
 It can also be because of a lack of export in Europe to keep up with the number of containers arriving at the ports.
 This mismatch of import, export, and expenses are all components in the worldwide container imbalance.
 Which is the CIC charges are a thing.

 With China as a manufacturing hub, they are together with large areas of Asia often faced with a deficit of containers.
 Large amounts of commodities need to be shipped to Europe and the U.S. At the same time, Asia has an export that exceeds their import.
 They therefore often don’t have enough containers available.
 When the containers then arrive in Europe and the U.S. they pile up at the ports and storages, as the import these places exceed the export.
 This produces a surplus of containers.